 Are you trying to install a freedge where liability insurance is required?
 Become a freedge volunteer and sign our host agreement form so we can become liable for your freedge!

 State-specific Legal Guides give information about liability protection, what types of food you can share and permit requirements.
-Please contact us if your state/province is not in the list (firstname.lastname@example.org)
+Please contact us if you are facing legal obstacles but your state/province is not in the list (email@example.com)